akaabdullahmateen/roadmap/documentation/css/cascade/index.md

 Some browsers let users modify the user-agent stylesheet, but this is rare and not something that can be controlled.

 Although some constraints on user-agent stylesheets are set by the HTML specification, browsers have a lot of latitude: that means some differences exist between browsers.
-To simplify the development process, Web developers may use a CSS reset stylesheet, such as [normalize.css](https://github.com/necolas/normalize.css), which sets common properties values to a known state for all browsers before beginning to make alterations to suit their specific needs.
+To simplify the development process, Web developers may use a CSS reset stylesheet, such as _normalize.css_, which sets common properties values to a known state for all browsers before beginning to make alterations to suit their specific needs.

-Unless the user-agent stylesheet includes an [`!important`](/en-US/docs/Web/CSS/Specificity#the_!important_exception) next to a property, making it "important", styles declared by author styles, including a reset style sheet, take precedence over the user-agent styles, regardless of the specificity of the associated selector.
+Unless the user-agent stylesheet includes an `!important` next to a property, styles declared by author stylesheets, including a reset stylesheet, take precedence over the user-agent styles, regardless of the specificity of the associated selector.

 ### Author stylesheets

 **Author stylesheets** are the most common type of style sheet; these are the styles written by web developers.
 These styles can reset user-agent styles, as noted above, and define the styles for the design of a given web page or application.
-The author, or web developer, defines the styles for the document using one or more linked or imported stylesheets, {{HTMLElement('style')}} blocks, and inline styles defined with the {{htmlattrxref('style')}} attribute.
+The author, or web developer, defines the styles for the document using one or more linked or imported stylesheets, `<style>` blocks, and inline styles defined with the `style` attribute.
 These author styles define the look and feel of the website — its theme.

 ### User stylesheets

 In most browsers, the user (or reader) of the web site can choose to override styles using a custom **user stylesheet** designed to tailor the experience to the user's wishes.
-Depending on the user agent, [user styles can be configured](https://www.thoughtco.com/user-style-sheet-3469931) directly or added via browser extensions.
+Depending on the user agent, user styles can be configured directly or added via browser extensions.

 ### Cascade layers

 The cascade order is based on origin type.
-The cascade within each origin type is based on the declaration order of [cascade layers](/en-US/docs/Web/CSS/@layer) within that type.
+The cascade within each origin type is based on the declaration order of cascade layers within that type.
 For all origins - user-agent, author, or user - styles can be declared within or outside of named or anonymous layers.
-When declared using [`layer`, `layer()`](/en-US/docs/Web/CSS/@import) or [`@layer`](/en-US/docs/Web/CSS/@layer), styles are placed into the specified named layer, or into an anonymous layer if no name is provided.
+When declared using `layer`, `layer()` or `@layer`, styles are placed into the specified named layer, or into an anonymous layer if no name is provided.
 Styles declared outside of a layer are treated as being part of an anonymous last declared layer.

 Let's take a look at cascading origin type before diving into cascade layers within each origin type.